-The Café Society, which started in 2018, holds four events a year.
-All events are held in the Westbury Community Café or the Village Hall, at 7.30 for 8pm.
+The Café Society, which started in 2018, aims to hold at least four events a year.
+All events are held in the Westbury Village Hall at 7.30 for 8pm.
 The village shop is open and there are snacks and drinks for sale during the evening.
-The next event planned in 2020 is:

-• If after paying speakers, there are funds left over, these will go to the Westbury Shop and Café Ltd. Community Benefit Society.
+• If there are funds left over after paying speakers and expenses, these will go to the Westbury Shop and Café Ltd. Community Benefit Society.

 Meetings held to date: